-JANUARY 1, 2019 THROUGH DECEMBER 31, 2019
+JANUARY 1, 2021 THROUGH DECEMBER 31, 2021

-Intercity Transit was incorporated in 1981 and operates under the laws of the state of Washington applicable to a public transportation benefit area.
+Intercity Transit was incorporated in 1981 and operates under the laws of the state of Washington applicable to a public transportation benefit area pursuant to Chapter 36.57A of the Revised Code of Washington (RCW).
 The financial statements of Intercity Transit have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governments.